ClementNerma/Rave/docs/books/hybrid.md

 #### Concatenation

 In SilverNight, the `+` (add) operator also acts as the _concatenation operator_.
 It provides a way to _concatenate_ two stringifyable entities, like a `string` and an `int`.
-For example, if you have a variable called `area` and you want to display its value with a message, you can do:
+For example, if we have a variable called `area` and we want to display its value with a message, we can do:

 ```sn
 println!("The area is: " + area);
 ```

-Here, the compiler will understand you want to do a concatenation because the first entity is a string, and the second one a number.
+Here, the compiler will understand we want to do a concatenation because the first entity is a string, and the second one a number.
 So it will perform the concatenation.

 #### Bonus: String expressions

-Here is a useful trick when using strings: you can _evaluate an expression_ from the inside of a string and get its result directly.
+Here is a useful trick when using strings: we can _evaluate an expression_ from the inside of a string and get its result directly.
 Let's try it:

 ```sn
 val area = 8.5;